-Sydney has a few major running festivals every year, including one marathon that traces the streets of the city over Sydney Harbour Bridge and through Centennial Park.
-For events of a more manageable distance, there are regular 5K, 10K and half marathons that take place in every season.
-Start training at these free outdoor gyms in Sydney or scenic running routes.
-Or plan the ultimate chill out session, post-marathon, at these yoga retreats in NSW.
+Sydney has a few major running festivals every year, including one full marathon that traces the streets of the city over Sydney Harbour Bridge and through Centennial Park.
+For events of a more manageable distance, there are regular 5K, 10K and half marathons that take place every season.
+There's courses suitable for kids and families, and funds raised by most events go towards charitable organisations around the country.

-The main drawcard for the Real Insurance Sydney Harbour 10k and 5k races is that they’re both real flat and real fast.
+The main drawcard for these races is that they’re both real flat and real fast.
 If you’re looking to smash a personal record, this is a fun and scenic way to do it.
 The 10k course is a one-lap loop through Cockle Bay, Darling Harbour, Barangaroo and the Rocks.
 The 5k course takes runners from the Rocks to Hickson Road and back again, with views of the Opera House and the Bridge.
-The runs are an excellent warm-up opportunity ahead of City2Surf, the Half Marathon and full Marathon in September.
-There’ll be a post-race recovery area at the Overseas Passenger Terminal, the finishing line for both races.

 Known as the happiest five-kilometre on the planet, this untimed event is run all over the world, and sees thousands of entrants get doused with a special colour powder at each kilometre.
 The year's superhero-themed race kicks off on October 7 at Sydney Olympic Park, so bring your capes and remember to wear white active gear for the best colour effects.